-The school day begins at 8:05 a.m.
-Students may be dropped off at school beginning at 7:00 a.m for a fee.
-Parents should drive to the designated area beside the cafeteria and let their child out of their car.
-The student then proceeds to the gym where the school day begins with Morning Prayer at 8:05 a.m.
-Students who arrive after 8:05am will be signed in at the school office by an adult.
-Under no circumstances are students to be dropped off at school prior to 7:00 a.m.
+The school day begins at 7:50 a.m.
+Students may be dropped off at school at 7:30 a.m., unless they are enrolled in a before care program with the YMCA or PreK Full Day program.
+Parents should drive to the designated area in front of the main school building and let their child out of their car.
+The student then proceeds to their homeroom where the school day begins with Morning Prayer at 7:50 a.m.
+Students who arrive after 7:50am will be signed in at the school office by an adult.
+Under no circumstances are students to be dropped off at school prior to 7:30 a.m.
 Violations of this policy are considered extremely serious since the safety of each student is paramount.

-Dismissal time at St. Paul Catholic School is 3:00 p.m.
-Parents of students in grades K-4 should pick up students in front of the main school building.
-Parents must park in the spaces provided in front of the main building and wait for the children to go to their respective cars.
+Dismissal time at St. Paul Catholic School is at 3:00 p.m.
+Parents of students in grades K-3 should pick up students in front of the main school building.
+Parents must form two lines in front of the main building and wait for the children to go to their respective cars.
 Students are not allowed to get into a car that is not parked in the correct spaces or into a car that has backed into a parking spot.
-Grades 4-8 are dismissed from the middle school building and wait in the front of the cafeteria for their rides.
-Parents of these students should park in the spaces provided in the Church parking lot located in front of the Church Offices.
+Grades 4-8 are dismissed from the middle school building and wait in the front of the gym for their rides.
+Parents of these students should form a line toward the gym.
 If the student has younger siblings, they will be dismissed from the youngest sibling's classroom.